-When these or other forms of discrimination are based on sex or gender, the conduct will be resolved under this policy.
+When these or other forms of discrimination are based on sex, the conduct will be resolved under this policy.

-Discrimination on the basis of sex/gender in employment is permissible in situations where sex/gender is a bona fide occupational qualification reasonably necessary to the normal operation of the University.
-Note that the federal regulations regarding Title IX include certain exceptions, such as single-gender housing, athletic participation and chorus participation that do not constitute Sex/Gender Discrimination.
+Discrimination on the basis of sex in employment is permissible in situations where sex is a bona fide occupational qualification reasonably necessary to the normal operation of the University.
+Note that the federal regulations regarding Title IX include certain exceptions, such as single-gender housing, athletic participation and chorus participation that do not constitute Sex Discrimination.
 These limited permissible exceptions, found in Title 34 of the Code of Federal Regulations, Part 106, will be considered when determining whether Prohibited Conduct occurred under this policy.
+Beliefs of the Nazarene church will also guide whether or not certain restrictions are allowable on a certain group.